• Skip to primary navigation

 • Prepare the endive cups.
 In each cup add some sunflower shoots and enoki mushrooms.
 Place on a serving tray and set aside.

 • If you are using fresh shrimp, remove shell, clean, rinse and pat dry.
+If you are using frozen shrimp, rinse and pat dry.

 • Heat a skillet over medium heat.
 Add the oil and sauté the shrimp until cooked.
 About 40 seconds per side (depending if you are using raw or pre cooked shrimp)